Plastic and Reconstructive Surgery Residency

 - Progressive improvement in medical knowledge and clinical skills as measured by all Plastic Surgery Milestones.

-- Residents receiving interviews with and matching into desired fellowships (5).
+- Interviews with and matching into desired top choice fellowships.

 Our faculty includes Granger B. Wong, M.D., D.M.D., Professor, Interim Chief and Program Director; Michael S. Wong, M.D., Professor; Lee L.Q.
 Pu, M.D., Professor; Clifford Pereira, M.D., Associate Professor; Chetan Irwin, M.D., Assistant Professor; and Andrew Li, M.D., Assistant Professor (not pictured).
 All are committed to teaching the art and science of plastic surgery.